-Police searching for man who allegedly vandalized holocaust memorial
+Police searching for man who allegedly vandalized Holocaust memorial

-The 'lightning bolts' appear to resemble the logo used by the Nazi-era military force commonly referred to as the 'S.S.'
+The 'lightning bolts' appear to resemble an insignia used by the Nazi-era military force commonly referred to as the 'S.S.'

 Anyone with information on the suspect or this incident can contact detectives at 215-686-8477.